ibm-cloud-docs/Cloudant/offerings/bluemix.md

 You can provision an {{site.data.keyword.cloudant_short_notm}} Lite or Standard plan instance on {{site.data.keyword.cloud_notm}} in two ways by:

 - Using the dashboard.
 For more information, see the [Creating an {{site.data.keyword.cloudant_short_notm}} instance on {{site.data.keyword.cloud_notm}}](/docs/Cloudant?topic=Cloudant-getting-started-with-cloudant){: external} tutorial that describes the process.
-- Using the Cloud Foundry command tool.
-For more information, see the [Creating an {{site.data.keyword.cloudant_short_notm}} instance on {{site.data.keyword.cloud_notm}} by using the {{site.data.keyword.cloud_notm}} CLI](/docs/Cloudant?topic=Cloudant-creating-an-ibm-cloudant-instance-on-ibm-cloud-by-using-the-ibm-cloud-cli#creating-an-ibm-cloudant-instance-on-ibm-cloud-by-using-the-ibm-cloud-cli){: external} tutorial that describes the process.
 - Creating an {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance.
 For more information, see the [Creating and leveraging an {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance on {{site.data.keyword.cloud_notm}}](/docs/Cloudant?topic=Cloudant-creating-and-leveraging-an-ibm-cloudant-dedicated-hardware-plan-instance-on-ibm-cloud#creating-and-leveraging-an-ibm-cloudant-dedicated-hardware-plan-instance-on-ibm-cloud){: external} tutorial that describes the process.